Wesley-Ryan/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+The useRouteMatch hook is useful any time you are using a <Route> just so you can get access to its match data, including all of the times you might render a <Route>

-1. How would you explain form validation to someone who has never programmed before?
+2. How would you explain form validation to someone who has never programmed before?

+Form validation is the process of checking that the correct inputs are filled out with the required information.
+Such as a name input must be longer than 2 characters.

-1. In 1-2 sentences, define end to end testing.
+3. In 1-2 sentences, define end to end testing.

+E2E testing is the overall testing of an application, it takes a long time but it is consistant and will test the entire application from client to server.

 ## Instructions